 You can get a solar panel rebate of up to $1400.
 There is also an option of a 4-year interest-free loan to reduce the installation cost of your solar PV system.

 How it works

 First, verify your eligibility from an authorised solar provider.
-You can find CEC-approved solar providers like Instyle Solar from the Solar Victoria website.
+You can find CEC-approved solar providers like Instyle Solar on the Solar Victoria website.

 The solar provider creates a quote and uploads it to the Solar Victoria Portal to activate the eligibility evaluation process.

-To support the evaluation, you would need to provide a Rates Notice from the council as well as proof of property ownership, identity, and income.
+To support the evaluation, you would need to provide a Rates Notice from the council and proof of property ownership, identity, and income.